 Modern medicine has created many astonishing cures, but sometimes the cure is worse than the disease.
 Never has this been more obvious than with the rise of opiate addiction.
 Scientists originally developed opioid painkillers to treat chronic pain, but over the years, they've caused a serious health crisis.
 Through the direct effects of prescription drug abuse and its contribution to heroin addiction, opiates have killed hundreds of thousands in the US alone.
 In many cases, it's necessary for people to seek the support of our prescription drug addiction treatment program in San Antonio.

 Though opiates have been around in some form for thousands of years, America's present prescription drug abuse problem began in the 1990s.
 During this decade, medical and government agencies called for doctors to solve chronic pain.
-Researchers explored opioids or substances that numb pain by influencing receptors in the brain, as a promising solution.
+Researchers explored opioids or substances that numb pain by influencing receptors in the brain as a promising solution.

 By the 2000s, doctors were prescribing opioid drugs on a massive scale.
 Oxycodone purchases, for example, increased fourfold from 1997 to 2007.
-Purchases of hydrocodone increased by a factor of nine, while methadone use increased 13 times, within the same period.
+Purchases of hydrocodone increased by a factor of nine, while methadone use increased 13 times within the same period.
 By 2013, doctors were writing 55 million opioid prescriptions a year just for patients over the age of 65.

 With so many patients using opioids, it was only a matter of time before many became dependent on them.
 Opioids are highly addictive because of their effect on dopamine, a chemical the brain uses to relieve pain.
 The longer a patient uses an opioid, the harder it is for their brain to produce dopamine without it.
 Patients, however, were largely unaware of this risk, assuming any drugs their doctors prescribed were safe.

 On top of those getting opioids from their doctors, many people started getting them for recreational use.
 According to DrugWatch, roughly 52 million Americans have used prescription painkillers for non-medical purposes every year.
-This has further raised the rate of addiction and contributed to the following stats:
+This has further raised the rate of addiction and contributed to the following statistics:

-- 16,000 Americans die every year from overdosing on prescription painkillers
+16,000 Americans die every year from overdosing on prescription painkillers

-- 180,000 Americans seek treatment each year for painkiller use
+180,000 Americans seek treatment each year for painkiller use

-- 475,000 Americans visit the emergency room each year due to the effects of prescription drugs
+475,000 Americans visit the emergency room each year due to the effects of prescription drugs

-- 2.1 million Americans have a substance use disorder related to opioids
+2.1 million Americans have a substance use disorder related to opioids

 In 2012, 12 million people admitted to having abused prescription drugs in the US.
 The only drug with a higher abuse rate is marijuana, which is not nearly as dangerous.
 There are thus few health crises more serious than the opioid epidemic.